psathyrella/partis/docs/quick-start.md

 In addition to any output files specified with `--oufname`, partis writes to two directories on your file system.
 Temporary working files go in `--workdir`, which is entirely removed upon successful completion.
-The workdir defaults to a subdirectory of `/tmp` (`/tmp/$USER/hmms/<random.randint>`), and shouldn't need to be modified unless you're running on multiple nodes (see below), in which case it needs to be on a network mount they can all see.
+The workdir defaults to a subdirectory of `/tmp` (`/tmp/$USER/hmms/<random.randint>`), and this default shouldn't need to be changed unless you're running over multiple machines (see below), in which case it needs to be on a network mount that they can all see.

 Permament parameter files, on the other hand, are written to `--parameter-dir`, which defaults to a subdirectory of the current directory (see [here](subcommands.md#cache-parameters)).